rahulcse1/rahulcse1.github.io/_posts/2019-01-21-machine_leaning_coursera_note.md

 ## My Learning with coursera [Machine Learning Coursera Note]

-ML : gives computer the ability to learn with being explicilty programmed
+ML : gives computer the ability to learn without being explicilty programmed

 A computer program is said to learn from experience E with respect to some class of task T and performance p, if it's performance as task T as measured by P improves with experience E